If you don’t get your pallet racking inspection frequency right, you could fall victim to some of these lesser-known dangers.

 This change can be difficult to understand because it doesn’t change any of HSE’s advice.
 In fact, upon learning about the new CDM regulations, most employers will continue to act in the same way.
 However, the unexpected danger that this brings with it is that a warehouse owner may have a very lax definition of “expert” or “technically competent”.

-For this reason, we recommend following HSE’s advice as closely as possible.
+This reason, we recommend following HSE’s advice as closely as possible.
 For example, HSE recommends internal racking inspections by a “technically competent” person.
 For this, consider racking inspection training from a SEMA approved racking inspector — an inspector which HSE labels an “expert” — in order to give your staff the technical competence they need.

 Racking Inspection Frequency and Bad Lighting